EskoJTH/haskellFRP/README.md

-Trying to figure out FRP in haskell.
-Most important used tools are Reactive-Banana and Reactive-Banana-SDL2 and SDL2.
-At the moment of writing WX appears to be brokent in latest version of GHC so that is one reason to use SDL instead.
-I have managed to get some FRP mixed with regular SDL2 so that the code compiles but the gui loop doesn't sustain itself for some reason yet.
-The program is supposed to display a turquoise window with a red square in it that turns turquoise while mouse click is detected on top of it and turns back red once button is raised.
-I already managed to do this with only SDL2 withouth the events just following the documetation.
+# Example on functional reactive programming with Reactive.Banana.SDL2 #

-# Current state #
+## Current state ##
-Yey!
-The program compiles and runs with displaying a transparent window which crashes as soon as you move the mouse.
-But it runs and something definitely happens!
+The Example is operational.
+Shows a blue window with a green square in it that dissappears upon mouse press and reappears on mouse release.
+Any keyboard button will close the window and renderer but not stop the execution.

-# Difficulties with gui libraries #
+## Difficulties with gui libraries ##
 * WX seems to be very difficult to get to work.
 Had disambiguous type definitions with latest GHC around 20.2.2018
 * SDL2 seems to work on linux pretty easily.
 I am using that currently .
 I have not been able to compile the necessary libraries on windows yet. seems like a bunch of work.
 The binaries meant for windows didn't want to be recognized by windows10.
+* Reactive.Banana.SDL2 doesn't have good documentation and it needs some improvement.
+You can use this as an example.
+Don't be afraid to look at the source code of Reactive.Banana.SDL2.

-# Building #
+## Building ##
-* I use and recommend using haskell tool stack to build the program
+* I recommend using haskell tool stack to build the program
 * You will need SDL2 binaries.
 I got them on ubuntu simply by running "sudo apt install libsdl2-dbg libsdl2-dev"
-* I believe there might have been something weird related to running DSL2 with stack exec PROGRAMEXE.
-I think I may have been having to run the program directly from some executable somewhere in .stack-work folder but I can't remember anymore.
 * I would simply create new stack project and pull this repository directly there removing all duplicate files and the old "YOURPROJECTNAME.cabal" file to make stack detect "frp.cabal" .
 On linux this might directly work with no changes to either .yaml file.
 Then remember to run "stack update", "stack upgrade" and "stack build".
 Executing should work by "stack exec frp-exe".
-You might also need to install some SDL2 libraries.
+You might also need to install the SDL2 libraries.
-* There is probably a bette way to do the previous that I am currently unaware of.
 * stack build will probably take several minutes.